-- The wax is too hot, so it taking a long time to dry down
+The wax is too hot, so it taking a long time to set

 If your wax is cracking and is flaking off, this is what is happening:

 You do not have the right consistency - meaning the wax is either too hot or too cold for the conditions of the client and/or room

-- The edges of the strip are not even so it breaks off into pieces when removed, and possibly leaves pieces behind
+The edges of the strip are thinner or not even so it breaks into pieces when removed, and possibly leaves pieces behind

 When speaking about hard wax temperature, we stress the importance of paying attention to the consistency of the wax more than what exact temperature you need to have.
 As you can see from the examples above, body and room temperature can play a huge role in how your hard wax behaves and will ALWAYS affect it regardless of what temperature you have your warmer set at.

 Wax consistency is the only thing you can control, regardless of the temperature of the body or the room.
 A honey-like consistency with a very slow drip off your stick is what to aim for and wax that is too runny will not perform effectively.

 If the temperature is perfect, the consistency is perfect and you still cannot seem to get your hard wax to stop breaking or cracking, then your application technique could be off!